Earliest start

-When to claim, what work does to your checks, how spousal and survivor benefits work, and the 2026 figures.
-Start with your own numbers, then read the piece you need.
+When to claim, what work does to your checks, how spousal and survivor benefits work, and the figures that change every January.
+Start with your own numbers, then read the answer you came for.

 Claiming strategy

-When to start, and what it costs or adds.
+When to start, and what each choice adds to your check.

 Working & taxes

-What happens when benefits meet work income and the tax return.
+What happens when your benefits meet a paycheck and the tax return.

 Family benefits